barbara-abreu/Random_things/README.md

 	extract_cluster_results.py

-Script to process output obtained from g_cluster from the GROMACS package into a more readable format.
+Script to process output obtained from g_cluster from the GROMACS package into a more readable/human-friendly format.